Get insider access

 1.2

-Bose makes a lot of high-end products and usually ensures good quality control and ergonomics, which impact imaging.
-While imaging varies across units, our unit's L/R drivers are well-matched regarding group delay, ensuring tight bass and transparent treble reproduction.
+Most Bose products that we've tested have good imaging, which is an indication of good quality control and ergonomics.
+These earbuds aren't an exception.
+The L/R drivers of our unit are well-matched regarding group delay, ensuring tight bass and transparent treble reproduction.
 In addition, the L/R drivers are well-matched in amplitude and frequency response, which helps ensure a balanced and stable stereo image.
 That said, our unit has a large peak in the high-mid to mid-treble in phase response, which skews audio to the right and is noticeable with real-life content.
+Also, keep in mind that imaging varies between units, so you might have a different experience.

 0.9